 Postdoctoral fellows

 We are getting a large number of applicants, so please help us by answering these questions.
 Although the group is generally well funded, we often don't have postdoctoral salaries available, in which case postdocs can join only after they have an approved fellowship.
-One exception currently is under our CEGS Program for Under-Represented Minorities.
 Also, while all members of the lab do computational biology, they are mostly (and increasingly) multidisciplinary in their postdoctoral plans (i.e. including experimental work and/or automation).

 2. What are your plans for obtaining postdoctoral fellowship funding (many fellows find this advantageous for their career but it requires application months in advance)?
 Do you have salary needs beyond standard NIH fellowship levels?